yabar-dev/yabar/README.md

         align: "right";

-* Justify: By default yabars centers the text inside the block size.
+* Justify: By default yabar centers the text inside the block size.
 However, you can optionally justify the text to the left or the right.

 		justify: "left";